brainsatplay/DOMElement/README.md

 This is a simple wrapper for the native web components with template fragments in javascript.

+### DOMElement
-DOMElement extends the HTMLElement class and implements a template fragment rendering method:
+This class extends the HTMLElement class and implements a template fragment rendering method:

 Extend it like: